Quadrant roadway intersection: Quadrant interchanges

 Japanese quadrant interchange of Ohashi Junction in Tokyo.
 Circular ramps can be seen on the southwest quadrant at the intersection of Shibuya Route and Central Circular Route, Shuto Expressway.

 An interchange variant of the quadrant roadway intersection links grade-separated roads, generally a faster road with denser traffic, to a less traveled, slower road, via the quadrant road.
 This design is referred to as a one-quadrant interchange or as a single-loop intersection.
 This type of junction is common in Germany, where it is called a "partial at-grade intersection" (Teilplangleicher Verkehrsknoten).
 A so-called two-quadrant interchange also exists, which adds a second quadrant road (although the term "two-quadrant interchange" could be applied to any grade-separated junction in which there are ramps in two quadrants).

 Ohashi Junction in Tokyo, Japan, is also a one-quadrant interchange connecting the elevated Shibuya Route and the underground Central Circular Route of Shuto Expressway.
 With circular ramps built on the southwest quadrant of two expressways, the Ohashi JCT was designed in a four-leveled manner.

 Examples

 United Kingdom

-An example of a left-hand drive double-quadrant interchange can be found in Newport at the intersection of Corporation Road and the A48.
+An example of a left-hand traffic double-quadrant interchange can be found in Newport at the intersection of Corporation Road and the A48.